mitsuhiko/minijinja/COMPATIBILITY.md

 ## Filters

-MiniJinja supports many common Jinja2 filters but leaves out many which perform dynamic invocation.
-For instance `|map` and `|select` are not supported.
-Likewise many string formatting filters like `|xmlattr` or `|urlize` are missing.
+MiniJinja supports many common Jinja2 filters but leaves out some.
+For instance some string formatting filters like `|xmlattr` or `|urlize` are missing.